 Stress on the Washer

-One of the main reasons why washers break down is because too much stress is placed on them.
-When people overload washers, they place too much stress on the parts, such as the motor.
+One of the main reasons washers fail prematurely is excessive stress.
+Overloading the washing machine drum places too much strain on components like the motor, bearings, and agitator.
 The harder the washing machine parts must work to wash a single load, the shorter the machine’s lifespan.

-You can spend $1,000 on an 8,000-cycle washer, but it can break down after just 1,000 loads of people (especially children) in your household are constantly overloading the washer.
-To extend the life of your washer, only wash smaller loads and if you need to wash larger items, such as comforters and sleeping bags, take them down to the local laundromat.
+You can spend $1,000 or more on an 8,000-cycle washer, but it can break down after just 1,000 loads but if your family frequently overloads it, it could break down in a fraction of its expected lifespan.
+To extend the life of your washer, only wash smaller loads and if you need to wash larger, bulky items, such as comforters and sleeping bags, take them down to the local laundromat.

 Call a Professional Plumber at A-1 Sewer and Septic